UmmarFarooq14/Git-mastery-notes/mystery.git/Day-01/text.md

-What is Git & History of Gi:
+What is Git & History of Gui:
 ----------------------------

 		--> Git is a popular version control system tool created by Linus Torvalds in 2005 and maintained by Junio Hamano as of now.

 Uses of Git: